Ledger Nano X wallet profile

 Frequently Asked Questions

 Yes — device security was not affected.
 What happened in July 2020: hackers breached Ledger's e-commerce database, exposing customer names, emails, and shipping addresses.
 The secure element chip and device firmware were never compromised.
 Not a single coin was stolen through a device vulnerability.
 The real risk from the breach is social engineering: phishing emails and fake replacement devices targeting customers whose contact details were exposed.
-The standard advice is to be alert to any Ledger-branded communications, only download software from ledger.com, and verify that a new device generates a fresh 24-word recovery phrase during setup — never use a device that arrives with a recovery phrase already written down.
+Download Ledger software only from ledger.com.
+A new device must generate a fresh 24-word recovery phrase during setup.
+Reject a device that arrives with a written phrase.

 Crypto is safe as long as the 24-word recovery phrase is secured.
 Buy any BIP39-compatible wallet (including a replacement Ledger), enter the 24 words during setup, and all accounts and balances are fully restored.
-The lost device itself poses minimal risk: without the correct PIN it is inaccessible, and three consecutive wrong attempts trigger an automatic factory reset — wiping the device completely.
+A correct PIN is required to access a lost device.
+Three consecutive wrong attempts start an automatic factory reset.
 This is why offline secure storage of the recovery phrase is the most critical step in hardware wallet setup.
 The phrase is the master backup; the device is replaceable.

 Yes — this is one of the most useful Nano X configurations for DeFi users.
 In MetaMask, navigate to Settings → Hardware Wallet → Ledger.
 Once connected, MetaMask's interface drives the experience while the Nano X handles all signing.
 Every transaction displays on the Ledger screen for physical confirmation before broadcasting.
 This setup works with Uniswap, OpenSea, Aave, and effectively any EVM-compatible dApp.
 It combines the breadth of MetaMask's ecosystem support with hardware-level key security.

 Ledger rates the 100mAh battery at approximately 8 hours of continuous Bluetooth use.
-In typical intermittent use — approving a handful of transactions per day — standby and usage combined means charging is needed every 1–2 weeks per widespread user reports.
+User reports describe charging every one or two weeks with intermittent use.
+Battery life depends on Bluetooth activity and transaction frequency.
 The device can also be used while plugged in via USB-C with no battery concerns.
 Battery management is generally not a friction point for typical hardware wallet use patterns.

 The core security — the CC EAL5+ secure element chip — is identical across both devices.
 The $70 premium on the Nano X buys Bluetooth connectivity and a built-in battery; nothing else changes.
 For users who transact primarily from a desktop and are comfortable plugging in a USB cable, the Nano S Plus ($79) is the rational choice.
-The Nano X justifies its higher price specifically for users who want to approve transactions from a phone without cables — the Bluetooth implementation is the sole differentiator.
+Bluetooth lets users approve phone transactions without a cable.
+This is the main hardware difference from the Nano S Plus.

 Full support.
 The Nano X natively handles SOL and all SPL tokens through the Ledger Live Solana app.
-For advanced Solana DeFi — Jupiter swaps, NFT trading on Tensor or Magic Eden — connecting the Nano X to Phantom wallet gives the better interface while Ledger handles all transaction signing.
+Phantom can provide the interface for Solana DeFi and NFT trades.
+The connected Nano X handles transaction signing.
 SOL staking is available directly in Ledger Live at approximately 6–7% APY, with a Ledger-vetted validator list to choose from.

 Ledger Live displays a banner notification when a firmware update is available.
 Connect the Nano X via USB-C (Bluetooth is not used for firmware updates), click the notification, and follow the prompts.
 The process takes approximately 5–10 minutes.
-Crypto is not at risk during updates: keys are stored on the secure element chip and remain recoverable via the 24-word phrase regardless of the firmware state.
+Firmware updates do not erase the recovery backup.
+The secure element holds the keys, and the 24-word phrase can restore the wallet.
 Ledger recommends confirming the recovery phrase is safely stored before proceeding with any update.

 Yes — storing multiple chains on one device is a core use case.
 Each blockchain requires its own small app (under 100KB each), and the Nano X holds up to 100 apps simultaneously.
 Bitcoin, Ethereum, Solana, Cardano, Polkadot, Cosmos, and dozens more can coexist on the same device, all secured by the single 24-word recovery phrase.
 In practice, a diversified multi-chain portfolio fits comfortably on one Nano X.